atlassian-archive/dataschool/dataschool/_chapters/data-conversations/driving-actionable-insights-through-data-engagement.md

 #### How Companies Can Get Data Fit

-Rusty Rahmer is an experienced digital leader with over 10 years of experience driving digital strategy, technology program planning and delivery at Vanguard.
-He’s starting a conversation that I’m sure has come up in many analytics teams.
-Most of the conversations start off like this, **_“We’ve built this great dashboard/platform, how come no one is using it?”_** At the same time there is an executive leadership team discussing why their multi-million dollar investment hasn’t increased profits for the division.
-Rusty walks us through an experience from his career and lays out a framework that increased data engagement.
+Rusty Rahmer has over 17 years of experience driving digital strategy, technology program planning, and delivery in financial services and health care.
+Since 2013 Rusty had been leading enterprise class digital intelligence programs at investment company Vanguard and more recently at pharma giant GSK.
+In this post Rusty relates to a challenge many analytics professionals have faced - **_“We’ve built this great dashboard/platform, how come no one is using it?” _**At the same time in a boardroom nearby an executive leadership team is discussing why their multi-million dollar investment in data and analytics has had little positive impact on company profits.

+Rusty walks us through a similar experience from his career and how together with his team they developed a methodology to increase stakeholders’ engagement and bring about a complete transformation in how data was viewed in the company.
+This framework is still in place to date, several years following initiation

 ***